Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Value Alignment

-Training AI systems to recognize and prioritize human values and ethical principles
+Training AI systems to recognize and prioritize human values and ethical principles.
+This involves defining clear ethical guidelines and incorporating them into AI models during development and deployment.

 Harm Prevention